raadned/raadned/README.md

 ### Radu

-I am a software engineer who is passionate about backend and Cloud Native Development.
+Software engineer with an interest in Cloud Native Development.

 ## Tech stack